ShemmyYo/black-jack-js/README.md

 ***

 ## __UX User Experience__
-Blackjack target user is anyone who enjois playing this classic card game.
+The blackjack target user is anyone who enjoys playing this classic card game.
-The aim of Blackjack is to finish the game with a higher total than that of the dealer, without exceeding 21.
+Blackjack aims to finish the game with a higher total than that of the dealer, without exceeding 21.

 ***